 The trial the POWs were on ended when they reached the main road.
 The first thing the Japanese did was to separate the officers from the enlisted men and counted them.
 The POWs were left in the sun for the rest of the day wondering what was going to happen.
 That night they were ordered north which was difficult, on the rocky road, in the dark, since they could not see where they were walking.

 The POWs made their way north against the flow of Japanese horse artillery and trucks which were moving south.
 At times, they would slip on something wet and slippery which were the remains of a man killed by Japanese artillery the day before.
 When dawn came, the walking became easier but as the sun rose it became hotter and the POWs began to feel the effects of thirst.
 It was at this time that the POWs saw a group of Filipinos being marched by the Japanese.
 Looking at them, they realized that they had been hungry, but the Filipinos had been starving.

 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
-To clean the ground under the hospital, the dead were moved to one area, the ground was scraped, and lime was spread over it.
-The bodies of the dead were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
+At one point, the bodies of 80 dead POWs lay under the hospital awaiting burial.
+To clean the ground under the hospital, the bodies of the dead were moved to one side and the ground was scraped and lime was spread on it.
+The bodies were then placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.